Oneflow-Inc/vision/docs/source/tutorials/Getting Started.md

 ```

 ### List all models supported in flowvision
-`ModelCreator.model_list` has similar function as `ModelCreator.model_table` but return a list object, which gives the user a more flexible way to check the supported model in flowvision.
+`ModelCreator.model_list` has a similar function as `ModelCreator.model_table` but returns a list object, which gives the user a more flexible way to check the supported model in flowvision.
 - List all models with pretrained weights
 ```python
 from flowvision.models import ModelCreator